fedora-infra/fedmsg/doc/proposal.rst

 Each item here is a service followed by the list of events that it emits.
 Each event is followed by a list of services that will likely consume that event.

-.. note:: This could use a lot of help.
-For instance, should the ``org.fedoraproject.koji.package.testing.complete`` event really be emitted from koji?
-Or renamed and emitted from AutoQA for consumption by koji?

 ----

  - AutoQA